rzel/jNV/README.md

 -----

 - Functional
-	- keyboard accelerators for all ui controls
+	- keyboard accelerators for all ui controls.
+TBD: find out what NV has for the controls
+	- on start, the following is true:
+		- [FIXED] focus is on note name textfield
+		- [FIXED] list has all notes,
+			- first note is selected.
+		- selected note's contents are shown in text area
+	- on change of text field (enter for now, autocomplete later):
+		- list has notes that match, focus is on list's first row
+		- that rows contents are shown
+	- keyboard scrolling of list's rows should change the contents view instantly

-	- search results still displays wierd - text is centered and gray bkgnd shows thru
+	- [FIXED] search results still displays wierd - text is centered and gray bkgnd shows thru
-	- cannot run as executable
+	- [FIXED] cannot run as executable
 	- save doesnt work correctly; not all text saved.
 - Technical
-	- sphagetti code; needs reorg within the groovy file and possibly move to multiple files
+	- [FIXED] sphagetti code; needs reorg within the groovy file and possibly move to multiple files
+	- change autosave logic to be time-based instead of event-based as it is currently.
+	- save on exit as well
 	- remove debug prints